LEAGOLOGY

 Throw metal balls at a small wooden ball.
 Get closer than the other side.
 Sounds simple until someone lobs a perfect carreau from twelve metres and the whole terrace loses it.
-Eight hundred thousand registered players.
-France knows.
+Eight hundred thousand registered players worldwide.
+France started it.
+Everyone else caught on.

 what you get